Chenwangxing/GHGNN-Master/README.md

 It is worth noting that GPU memory allocation, GPU memory reserved, Average inference time per run, and FPS may vary depending on the experimental equipment.

+Environment
+The code is trained and tested on RTX 4090, Python 3.8.13, numpy 1.19.4, pytorch 2.3.0 and CUDA.

 ## Code Structure
 checkpoint folder: contains the trained model weights